Weekly Crypto Card Intel

 Coinbase offers a Visa debit card with up to 4% cashback in select crypto.
 However, Coinbase reduced cashback rates significantly in 2025, and the base tier now offers only 1%.
 The card is custodial with no self-custody option.
 For UK beginners, Crypto.com offers a more competitive entry point with Faster Payments support.

-Want the full picture?
-Browse all 30+ cards available to UK residents in our UK crypto card database.
+See all 60+ cards open to UK applicants in our UK crypto card database.

-Browse all 30+ crypto cards available to UK residents, filter by fees, cashback, network, and custody type, and compare up to 4 cards side by side.
+Browse the 60+ crypto cards open to UK applicants, filter by fees, cashback, network, and custody type, and compare up to 4 cards side by side.

 No spam, ever.
 Unsubscribe anytime.